shana9pm/ArtStyleTransfer/README.md

 2.Specify iteration to be like

-$iteration=iteration you have already trained + iteration you want to go further$
+iteration=iteration you have already trained + iteration you want to go further

 EX:if you have trained 400 iterations and want to continue to 600 iterations as total,then